-In response to the destructive pumice strip-mining they saw taking place in Northern New Mexico’s Jemez Mountains, eco-preneurs Andrew Ungerleider and wife, Gay Dillingham, researched and brought foamed glass technology to the US.
-Together they saw an opportunity for replacing these strip-mined products across many industries.
-Their work resulted in a number of alternative products to the commonly used, strip-mined hydroton and perlite by creating foamed glass from recycled bottle glass.
+In response to the destructive pumice strip-mining they saw taking place in Northern New Mexico’s Jemez Mountains, Growstone’s founders saw an opportunity for replacing these strip-mined products across many industries.
+Their work resulted in a number of alternative agricultural products to the commonly used and strip-mined hydroton, perlite and pumice – all created with foamed glass from recycled bottle glass.

 Working with Dr. Gene Giacomelli, Director of the Controlled Environment Agriculture Center at the University of Arizona, and then graduate student, Paula Costa (now Dr. Paula Costa, our Director of Research and Development at Growstone), they explored the potential of a “rigid foam glass” as a new substrate for hydroponic production.